Visit Arenal Volcano, Costa Rica

 You can explore the area by combining a multitude of activities such as canopy walkways, horse-riding, canoeing and walking.
 The nearby hot springs, though busy, make for a special experience bathing beneath the stars and the nearby Cano Negro Wildlife Refuge is well worth a day trip.

-The volcano's growth over the ages has been characterised by a number of eruptions - the last major one of which occurred on 29th July 1968.
+The volcano's growth over the ages has been characterized by a number of eruptions - the last major one of which occurred on 29th July 1968.
 This eruption blasted off the top of the volcano creating the volcano shape that can be seen today.

 The nearby Cano Negro Wildlife Refuge is well worth a day trip.
 This is one of the most densely populated areas of Costa Rica but we have found some fabulous accommodation in this scenic and beautiful region.

-Suggested itineraries featuring Arenal Volcano & the Cloudforest Reserves
+Suggested itineraries featuring Arenal Volcano

-Map of Arenal Volcano & the Cloudforest Reserves
+Map of Arenal Volcano

 Places & hotels on the map

-Places near Arenal Volcano & the Cloudforest Reserves
+Places near Arenal Volcano

 - Monteverde Cloud Forest 11 miles away